Topos: Formal definition

 In some applications, the role of the subobject classifier is pivotal, whereas power objects are not.
 Thus some definitions reverse the roles of what is defined and what is derived.

 Logical functors

-A logical functor is a functor between toposes that preserves finite limits and power objects.
-Logical functors preserve the structures that toposes have.
+A logical functor is a functor between topoi that preserves finite limits and power objects.
+Logical functors preserve the structures that topoi have.
 In particular, they preserve finite colimits, subobject classifiers, and exponential objects.

 Explanation

 A topos as defined above can be understood as a Cartesian closed category for which the notion of subobject of an object has an elementary or first-order definition.
 This notion, as a natural categorical abstraction of the notions of subset of a set, subgroup of a group, and more generally subalgebra of any algebraic structure, predates the notion of topos.
 It is definable in any category, not just topoi, in second-order language, i.e. in terms of classes of morphisms instead of individual morphisms, as follows.
 Given two monics m, n from respectively Y and Z to X, we say that m ≤ n when there exists a morphism p: Y → Z for which np = m, inducing a preorder on monics to X. When m ≤ n and n ≤ m we say that m and n are equivalent.
 The subobjects of X are the resulting equivalence classes of the monics to it.

 In a topos "subobject" becomes, at least implicitly, a first-order notion, as follows.

 As noted above, a topos is a category C having all finite limits and hence in particular the empty limit or final object 1.
 It is then natural to treat morphisms of the form x: 1 → X as elements x ∈ X. Morphisms f: X → Y thus correspond to functions mapping each element x ∈ X to the element fx ∈ Y, with application realized by composition.